bazmac81/bySamanthaBrooker/README.md

 ## Testing <a name="testing"></a>
 - HTML and CSS check using WC3
+- User story review
+- Peer Code Review
+- User testing

 _[Back to Contents](#Contents)_

 -------------
 ## Bugs and De-bugging <a name="bugs"></a>

+Below are the bugs identified and how they have been managed:

+- Loading times slow due to image file size
+- Logo rendering causing flickering while applying the relevant Google Font
+- FAQ sections using Bootstrap Accordion focus issue
+- Target of links on homepage Face and Body waxing feature not targeting correct section of treatments page
+- Various typos and spelling corrections

 _[Back to Contents](#Contents)_